George Floyd death: The groups trying to ensure violent unrest continues

 MULTIPLE 'FALSE FLAG' OPERATIONS

-Authorities across America have spoken about the emergence of so-called 'false flag' attempts in recent days.
+Authorities across America have spoken about the emergence of so-called "false flag" attempts in recent days.

 At the weekend, Van Johnson, the mayor of Savannah in the state of Georgia, said a planned rally in the city purporting to be a Black Lives Matter protest was actually organised by "white gentleman" from another state.

-"Be very clear – we know who you are," Mr Johnson said at a press conference.
+"Be very clear – we know who you are," Johnson said at a press conference.
 "We will not let you or anyone else come here and trash our city.

 "We want justice for George Floyd.
 I want us to remain focused on the reason why we are marching … we want Savannah to set the standard on how a protest can occur."